sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_8.rst

    The :doc:`McNemar test <Ch10_ChiSquare_7>` can be used for some kinds of violations of independence.

-If you’re interested in learning more about categorical data analysis a good first choice would be :ref:`Agresti (2018) <Agresti_2018>` which, as the title suggests, provides an *Introduction to Categorical Data Analysis*.
-If the introductory book isn’t enough for you (or can’t solve the problem you’re working on) you could consider :ref:`Agresti (2012) <Agresti_2012>`, *Categorical Data Analysis*.
-The latter is a more advanced text, so it’s probably not wise to jump straight from this book to that one.
+If you are interested in learning more about categorical data analysis a good first choice would be :ref:`Agresti (2018) <Agresti_2018>` which, as the title suggests, provides an *Introduction to Categorical Data Analysis*.
+If the introductory book is not enough for you (or can not solve the problem you are working on) you could consider :ref:`Agresti (2012) <Agresti_2012>`, *Categorical Data Analysis*.
+The latter is a more advanced text, so it is probably not wise to jump straight from this book to that one.